Linuxfabrik/monitoring-plugins/check-plugins/network-io/README.md

 Monitors network I/O throughput per interface over time.
 Calculates bytes per second from cumulative counters using SQLite state persistence between runs.
 Alerts only if bandwidth thresholds have been exceeded for a configurable number of consecutive check runs (default: 5), suppressing short spikes.
 Also reports packet rates, errors, and drops per interface.

+**Important Notes:**

+* `--count=5` (the default) while checking every minute means that the check reports a warning if any of your interfaces were above a threshold in the last 5 minutes
+* Interfaces starting with `lo` are ignored by default; use `--ignore` to exclude additional interfaces

 **Data Collection:**

 * Uses `psutil.net_io_counters()` to collect bytes sent/received, packets, errors, and drops per interface